hbctraining/publication_perfect/lessons/boxplot_application_of_basic_plotting.md

 ## Generating a Boxplot with ggplot2

+We are going to use what we learned about ggplot2 syntax to create the following boxplot from the paper:

 A boxplot provides a graphical view of the distribution of data based on a five number summary:
 * The top and bottom of the box represent the (1) first and (2) third quartiles (25th and 75th percentiles, respectively).
 * The line inside the box represents the (3) median (50th percentile).